AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

 This project is part of the Software Project "Language, Action and Perception" at University of Saarland, WS 2021.

+The repository is still a work in progress as the project goes on.

 ## This Directory File Organization

 This project repository is organized as follows: